India bans Muslim group for alleged terrorist activities - NewsBreak

 India bans Muslim group for alleged terrorist activities

-India’s government banned a Muslim organization for five years, accusing it Wednesday of funding terrorist activities, providing armed training to its supporters and radicalizing people for anti- India activities.
+NEW DELHI (AP) — India’s government banned a Muslim organization for five years, accusing it Wednesday of funding terrorist activities, providing armed training to its supporters and radicalizing people for anti-India activities.

 The ban followed the arrests and detentions of nearly 200 members of the Popular Front of India and raids on its offices this month.